 Have You Been Hit by a Distracted Driver?

 April is Distracted Driving Awareness Month.
-The personal injury attorneys at TorkLaw are offering information about distracted driving, and advice to avoid it.
+The personal injury attorneys at [torklaw] are offering information and advice to avoid distracted driving, in order to reduce the number of car accidents on our roads.
 If you’ve been injured in an accident with a distracted driver, we also offer a free, no obligation consultation.
 Talk to us to find out if you are entitled to significant compensation.